Why I’ve Decided To Create a Course About Veganism

 When their artery-clogged heart is about to kill them, they learn about veganism so they can live to see their grandchildren.

-When they see an animal being treated like shit and realize they would never want their own dog to be treated that way, they connect the dots and go vegan.
+When they see an animal being treated horribly and realize they would never want their own dog to be treated that way, they connect the dots and go vegan.

 More and more people are understanding that vegans are not extremists.
 They’re not crazy.
 They haven’t lost their way.